Yokotes/Yokotes/README.md

 I'd been developing them when I was young and very motivated.

 **What happened to me?**
-Oh, brave traveler, I've got a job.
+Oh, brave traveler, I've gotten a job.
 Nowadays I'm developing projects not for fun.
 I'm doing it for people and companies.

 *Keep going traveler, I hope you will find something useful here...*